prasadlahiru/Lucky_Spinner/README.md

 # Lucky_Spinner
-Simple number guessing game using c#
+Simple number guessing game using c#.
 In this game user have to guess three numbers in the range of [0-20].
 User has 3 attempts for wrong guessing.
 If user guess a number correctly it should be displayed, and count of the attempts will not reduce.
 If user guess a number incorrectly, then attempt count will reduce by